 - people with HIV-related infections or cancers

-Ideally, a person should begin antiretroviral therapy on the day they receive a diagnosis of HIV, or as soon as possible after this.
-This gives people the best chance of reducing their viral load and risk of complications.
+Ideally, someone would begin ART the day they get a positive HIV test or as soon as possible afterward.
+This would give them the best chance of lowering their viral load, avoiding complications, and preventing transmission.

 - mental health and substance use issues

 - pill fear or pill fatigue